 In order to be elected, nominees for Director of each class must receive the affirmative vote of a majority of the shares of that respective class outstanding and eligible to vote in the election.
 Cumulative voting for Directors is not permitted.
-The vote of the holders of a majority of the shares of Common Stock present in person or represented by proxy and having voting power is required for the ratification of KPMG as the Company's independent registered public accounting firm (Proposal No. 2) and to approve the compensation paid to the Company's named executive officers in an advisory, non-binding vote (Proposal No. 3).
+The vote of the holders of a majority of the shares of Common Stock present in person or represented by proxy and having voting power is required for the ratification of KPMG as the Company's independent registered public accounting firm (Proposal No. 2).